SoleSuke/BCentral/README.md

 TASK PROJECT APPLICATION FOR BCENTRAL

 Please proceed in order, start the Kafka docker container first(I) and then start the Program(II):
+    * Check that you have Java21
+    * Check that your port 9092 is free or change the port in ./src/main/resources/application.properties

  I.- For start Kafka's docker container you must:
 I.1.- Download docker for your distribution.